Opinion | It’s not about masks or mandates. It’s about public trust.

 Not in today’s D.C. or anywhere else across America’s fruited plain.

 Covid-19 hasn’t gone away.
 Maybe we are starting to turn the corner.
 But we still need more people vaccinated.
 How to do it?
 Have we safely reached the point where mask mandates can be lifted?
-How will we know, and who do we trust to tell us?
+How will we know, and whom do we trust to tell us?
 Not lofty questions begging for erudite answers from on high but from knowledgeable authorities entrusted to lead.

 For me, it’s not all that complicated, or worth a fistfight.
 As with the air-raid warden and Dr. Dotson, we ultimately trusted they knew what they were doing.
 It comes down to that.